andreabolognani/debian-libvirt/docs/manpages/virsh.rst

 features will be paired with the "disable" policy.

-The **--expand-cpu-features** option will cause the host-model CPU definition to contain all CPU features supported on the host including those implicitly enabled by the selected CPU model.
+The **--expand-cpu-features** option will cause the host-model CPU definition to contain all required CPU features including those implicitly enabled by the selected CPU model.
+Without this flag features that are part of the CPU model itself will not be listed.

+The **--supported-cpu-features** option will update the host-model CPU definition with features that are supported on the host, but will not be enabled by default when starting a domain with host-model CPU.
+Using both **--supported-cpu-features** and **--expand-cpu-features** will provide a complete list of features that can be enabled on the host.

 pool-capabilities